grafana/pyroscope/examples/language-sdk-instrumentation/java/rideshare/README.md

 ![3_java_third_slide-01-01](https://user-images.githubusercontent.com/23323466/173831391-769d3f26-4b7a-4c2d-815c-324ecbbf06f5.png)

-## Visualizing Diff Between Two Flame graphs
+## Visualizing diff between two flame graphs
 While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flame graphs is better visualized via a diff flame graph, where red represents cpu time added and green represents cpu time removed.
 Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flame graph.
 ![4_java_fourth_slide-01](https://user-images.githubusercontent.com/23323466/173279888-85c9eead-e3cd-48e6-bf73-204e1074ad2b.jpg)